-Are you looking to explore a career in theatre through a year-long experience?
+Are you looking to explore a career in theatre?
 Consider applying for an Everyman Theatre Apprenticeship.

-Ideal candidates have their own transportation and local housing; are energetic and proactive; are open to growth and transformative experiences, including participating in and facilitating workshops and classes; are able to integrate and retain new information; have an affinity for how theatre connects to lifelong learning.
-This apprenticeship is ideal for a recent graduate or career changer who is eager to pursue a career in education, arts administration, and/or theatre.
+Ideal candidates are energetic and proactive, open-to-growth, able to integrate and retain new information, have an affinity for how theatre connects to lifelong-learning, and share a passion for youth.
+This apprenticeship is a good fit for a recent graduate or career-changer who is eager to pursue a career in theatre education, arts administration, and/or theatre.

-This position reports directly to the Director of Education but works closely with the Lead Teaching Artist and Education Program Manager.
+This position reports directly to the Director of Education and Community Engagement and works closely with the Education and Engagement Program Manager and Everyman Teaching Artists.

-- Assists in High School Matinee Program working towards teaching independently.
+- Assists with the High School Matinee Program, working towards teaching independently.

-- Assists in In-School Residency Program serving K-8 grade working towards teaching independently.
+- Assists with the In-School Residency Program serving K-8 grade, working towards teaching independently.

-- Assists in On-Site classes serving students K-8 grade working towards teaching independently.
+- Assists with On-Site classes serving students Pre-K-8 grade, working towards teaching independently.

 - Represents Everyman Education at fairs, festivals, and TNT: Theatre Night for Teens.

-- Contributes to the Play Guide for each production.
+- Manages the Play Guide for each production.